Medicare Supplement vs Medicare Advantage

 What’s the Difference between Original Medicare and Medicare Advantage?

 A Medicare Advantage Plan is similar to a Health Maintenance Organization (HMO).
 They both have networks.
-Although Advantage Plans typically come with competitive premiums, you are restricted to go to a doctor inside of the network, unless you pick a PPO plan.
+Although Advantage Plans typically come with competitive premiums, you are restricted to the doctors inside of the network, unless you pick a PPO plan.
 Additionally, these networks can change from year to year.

 With original Medicare parts A & B, plus a Medicare Supplement, you can go to whatever facility you would like.